 A new mummy with a 2 week-old baby girl told us,” When I bought my pillow, I came home and unzipped the pillow casing, to look at the husks, just for fun, and found lots of tiny moving bugs.
 Needless to say I was grossed out.
 It’s quite dangerous for babies, so parents, please check before you bring these potentially unsafe pillows home!”

 This raises the question of how safe these pillows are, and to be sure that we aren’t bringing home a bagful of creepy crawlers.

 Please check your pillows thoroughly when you’re purchasing them, and frequently after that.
 Keep to a routine of washing, drying and sunning your buckwheat pillows.

 A vital part of your child’s health is his sleep.
 A school-age child needs roughly 9 to 11 hours of sleep per night.
-This simple fact means that almost half your child’s life is spent on his pillow.
+This simple fact means that almost half of your child’s life is spent on his pillow.
 A pillow that could potentially expose her to toxic materials.
-Always be on the safe side (and we can never be too safe when it comes to kid's health and safety), and be alert in observing new things you bring home for your child.
+Always be on the safe side (and we can never be too safe when it comes to kid’s health and safety), and be alert in observing new things you bring home for your child.